rikulo/rikulo-docs/docs/View_Development/Build_with_Composite_of_Views.md

       }
     }

-Then, you can use it without knowing how it is implemented.
+Then, the application can use it without knowing how it is implemented.

     mainView.layout.text = "type: linear; orient: vertical";
     mainView.addChild(new LabeledInput("username"));